exakat/exakat/docs/Configuration.rst

 * omitting ignore_dirs defaults to `"ignore_dirs[] = ""`
 * including or ignoring files multiple times only has effect once

+include_dirs has priority over the `config.cache` configuration file.
+If a folder has been marked for exclusion in the `config.cache` file, it may be forced to be included by configuring its value with include_dirs in the `config.ini` file.

 Specific analyser configurations
 --------------------------------